 1. Take a food tour.
 It will introduce you to the local cuisine and its connection with the culture in a unique way.

 2. Try a beer or wine tour.
 Alcohol plays an interesting role in many countries, and with a tour you can taste local varieties you’ve probably never heard of before.
-A day tour of Budapest’s beer scene, a wine tour in Sonoma, a journey of Belgian beers, a whisky tour in Scotland, or a vodka tour in Poland.
+A day tour of Budapest’s beer scene, a castles and wine tour in France, a craft beer tour in Prague, a whisky tour in Scotland, or a vodka tour in Poland.

 3. Sign up for a photography class.
 Many photography classes are taught as part of a tour, which not only shows you how to take better photos, but also introduces you to an interesting destination.

 4. Attend a sporting event.
 Wimbledon, the World Cup games, the Olympics, whatever grabs you.
 Or something more low key, like attending a couple of hockey games in another country, is a fun way to experience another culture.

 5. Take a hike.
 Literally!
 If you’re an outdoorsy person, hiking a well-known trail will give purpose to your travels in a way that sightseeing might not.
 The Camino de Santiago in Spain, the Lycian Way in Turkey, the Inca Trail in Peru, the Cumbria Way in England, just to name a few.

 6. Learn another language.
 Even if you can’t commit to a full semester, a week in another culture learning the language can be an enriching experience.
 You can even opt for a family stay in most places.